Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Luggage on the Amtrak Berkshire Flyer

 This train does not offer a checked bag service.
-You can bring two pieces of luggage and one personal item; all bags must weigh under 50 pounds.
+You are allowed to bring two pieces of luggage and one personal item; all bags must weigh under 50 pounds.
 For more information, see Amtrak’s baggage policy.

 Amtrak Berkshire Flyer Schedule

-If there are two times, the first is the arrival, the second is the departure, and if there is only one, it is a quick stop.
+If there are two times, the first is the arrival, and the second is the departure.
+If there is only one, it is a quick stop.

 Click on the stations to see the services offered at that stop.

-The Berkshire Flyer is a seasonal train from June 21, 2024, to Labour Day weekends.
+The Berkshire Flyer operates from June 21, 2024, to Labor Day weekends.
 Tickets are currently available.

 Friday Read Down 1235 | Communities Served | Sunday* Read Up 1246 | Miles |